-The ASM degree is designed so that it can be used as a foundation for the Bachelor of Science in Business Administration (BSBA) degree.
+The ASBA degree is designed so that it can be used as a foundation for the Bachelor of Science in Business Administration (BSBA) degree.

-To attain the ASM degree, the student must earn 60 credits distributed as follows: 30 credits in general education, 27 credits in business and 3 credits in free electives.
+To attain the ASBA degree, the student must earn 60 credits distributed as follows: 30 credits in general education, 24 credits in business and 6 credits in free electives.

 The 30-credit requirement in general education provides students with a background in humanities, social sciences and natural sciences/mathematics.
-Specific requirements of this component are English composition (6 credits), Principles of Economics (3 credits) and precalculus mathematics (college algebra and trigonometry or above) (3 credits).
+Specific requirements of this component are English composition (6 credits), Principles of Economics (3 credits) and precalculus mathematics (college algebra and trigonometry or above) (3 credits) or Quantitative Business Analysis (3 credits).